|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This web page presents two papers.
 The first paper titled "Renewable Energy is Wasted in Ontario" is intended for the general public.
 The second paper titled "Interruptible Electricity Financial Ripoff" is intended for readers who have some understanding of electricity system matters.

-The authors Charles Rhodes, Robert Borlick and Paul Acchione are all senior professional engineers.
+Charles Rhodes and Robert Borlick are senior professional engineers.